AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

     - Overflow parameters are passed on the stack using explicit memory stores, to locations described abstractly using the [''Stack Area'' abstraction.](commentary/compiler/stack-areas).
     - Making the calling convention explicit includes an explicit store instruction of the return address, which is stored explicitly on the stack in the same way as overflow parameters.
 This is done (obscurely) in `MkGraph.mkCall`.

-- **Simple control flow optimisation**, implemented in `CmmContFlowOpt`, called from `HscMain.tryNewCodeGen` (weirdly).
+- **Simple control flow optimisation**, implemented in `CmmContFlowOpt`.
 It's called both at the beginning and end of the pipeline.

   - Branch chain elimination.
   - Remove unreachable blocks.
   - Block concatenation.  branch to K; and this is the only use of K.

-- AT THIS POINT CONTROL MOVES TO `CmmCps.cpsTop` for the rest of the pipeline

-- **More control flow optimisations** in `CmmCps.cpsTop`.
+- **More control flow optimisations**.

   - Common Block Elimination (like CSE).
 This essentially implements the Adams optimisation, we believe.
   - Consider (sometime): block duplication.  branch to K; and K is a short block.
 Branch chain elimination is just a special case of this.

-- **Proc-point analysis** and **transformation**, implemented in `CmmProcPointZ`.
-(Adams version is `CmmProcPoint`.)
+- **Proc-point analysis** and **transformation**, implemented in `CmmProcPoint`.
 The transformation part adds a function prologue to the front of each proc-point, following a standard entry convention.

   - The analysis produces a set of `BlockId` that should become proc-points
   - The transformation inserts a function prologue at the start of each proc-point, and a function epilogue just before each branch to a proc-point.